top of page

 Dhokra Casting.jpg

-Open Call - Residency Programe 2026
+Open Call - Residency Programme 2026

 8-Week Residency Programme for Contemporary Artists, Lens-based Practitioners, Designers and Academic Researchers